 A: Dear R., Thanks for your question and for your interest in using aromatherapy to help your friend.
-The best discussion of aromatherapy and MS that I have found is in Shirley Price's book, Aromatherapy for Health Professionals.
-In this book, she reports that essential oils have been used to improve sleep, strengthen muscles and relieve muscle tension and spasm in people with MS.
+The best discussion of essential oils and multiple sclerosis that I have found is in Shirley Price's book, Aromatherapy for Health Professionals.
+In this book, she reports that essential oils have been used to improve sleep, reduce pain, strengthen muscles and relieve muscle tension and spasm in people with MS.

-The oils used for these purposes (which have been reported to have good results) include Sandalwood, Geranium and Lemongrass.
-Rosemary has also been reported to help with muscle fatigue, balancing immune function, and memory.
+The essential oils used for Multiple Sclerosis (which have been reported to have good results) include Sandalwood, Geranium, and Lemongrass.
+Rosemary has also been reported to help with muscle fatigue, balancing immune function, and memory in patients with MS.

 The first formula she used is very deeply relaxing and would help to release stress and fear from the body and promote good sleep.
 The second formula would be a little more energizing and strengthening while still retaining the stress-reducing benefits of the Lavender and Chamomile.